 Administrative Expenses, and any applicable taxes, ("Distribution Amount") among

-all Class Members who timely submit valid Proof of Claim forms that show a Recognized
+all Class Members who timely submitted valid Proof of Claim forms that showed a

-Loss.
-Your share of the fund will depend on several things, including: (1) the amount
+Recognized Loss.
+Your share of the fund depended on several things, including: (1)

-of Recognized Losses of other Class Members who file valid Proofs of Claim; (2)
+the amount of Recognized Losses of other Class Members who filed valid Proofs of

-how many AIG Securities you bought; (3) how much you paid for them; (4) the type
+Claim; (2) how many AIG Securities you bought; (3) how much you paid for them; (4)

-of security bought; (5) when you bought them; (6) whether or when you sold them
+the type of security bought; (5) when you bought them; (6) whether or when you sold

-Your Recognized Loss will be calculated according to the formula shown below in
+Your Recognized Loss was calculated according to the formula shown in the Plan of

-the Plan of Allocation.
-It is unlikely that you will get a payment for your entire
+Allocation.
+It is unlikely that you got a payment for your entire Recognized Loss,

-Recognized Loss, given the number of potential Class Members with Recognized Losses.
+given the number of potential Class Members with Recognized Losses.
+The payment

 by the total of all Class Members' Recognized Losses and multiplied by the total